 A number of tourist-driven locales have stepped up to help boost to-go sales for their resident bars and restaurants.
 Donovan Sornig, general manager at Mountain Standard in Vail, says that the town’s move to allow common consumption in Vail Village has been key to his establishment’s success.
 Guests who purchase a drink from his outdoor bar are welcome to consume it in a spacious area set up by the town.
 “It’s the silver lining within the new landscape we are all navigating,” he says.
 Long-time Vail industry vets Brandon Bigalke and Steven Teaver have been working on Bad Kitty Lounge, their new cocktail bar concept, since before coronavirus struck.
 With an original goal to be open by mid-September, they have refocused their program to take advantage of to-go beverages and hope the common consumption area remains in place throughout the ski season.
 Bad Kitty will offer canned beverages in a variety of sizes and quantities for mountaintop barbecues and slopeside picnics.
 Meanwhile, in Durango, El Moro Spirits and Tavern also offers to-go beverages.
 The restaurant’s sales are up from last year, but GM Dave Woodruff says that to-go drinks haven’t been a driving force.

 As a whole, to-go cocktails are booming, but keeping costs in line while factoring in packaging is critical.
 It’s worth noting that the LED will implement new requirements for containers that will go into effect on November 1.
 Key among these is the new obligation to provide tamper-proof containers, which effectively eliminates many of the current products used, including mason jars; plastic, re-sealable beverage pouches; and kitchen deli containers.
 According to Michelle Stone-Principato, the director of LED, beverage manufacturers, in a meeting of stakeholders, are considering allowing the use of cans for bars and restaurants.
 This means restaurants will be permitted to use a can seamer best known in the brewery world for sealing crowlers.
 These canning devices are available at a variety of online retailers.
-The full extent of changes had not yet been published at press time but can be found at LED’s webpage.
+The full extent of changes had not yet been published at press time but can be found at LED’s webpage and on DiningOut.com.

 The only thing for sure in our current or post-COVID hospitality industry is that nothing is for sure, but our community is filled with resilient and creative minds working hard to keep moving forward.
 We need every potential penny on the P&L, and it’s clear that to-go alcohol is a revenue center worth paying attention to.